MarkEWaite/JENKINS-26197/README.md

 other named "symbolic".
 Entries in the "symbolic" directory either point to a file or directory in the "real" directory, or they point to a non-existent file.

+The test job modifies the symbolic/file content, then uses the text-finder plugin to confirm the real/file content was also changed.